PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

+\poligraph{} consists of many components.
+Where does the performance improvement come from?
 To answer this question, we conduct ablation studies to understand how each component and design decision contributes to \tool{}'s performance improvements.
 We modify \poligraph{} into the following experimental configurations, and we summarize the evaluation results in Table~\ref{tab:ablation-study}.